 Western Medical Acupuncture is mainly used to treat pain.
 There are two main effects that are at play when you have this type of acupuncture – we term these local and central effects.

-The insertion of the needle has numerous local effects.
+During Western Medical Acupuncture the insertion of the fine needles has numerous local tissue effects.
 The insertion of a foreign object into a muscle or tendon will increase blood flow to that area.
 The blood flow increases the delivery of oxygen and nutrients to that area, and removal of waste from that area.
 This is aimed at speeding up and aiding injury healing.
 There is also increased cellular activity in the area where the needle is inserted.
 These cells could be fibroblasts that produce collagen or macrophages, an immune cell, that clears inflammation and debris.

-The insertion of the needle can also mechanically stimulate the muscles into which it has been inserted, this stimulation, often referred to as dry needling, can be quite painful and is believed to mechanically deactivate tension points in the muscles.
+The insertion of the fine needles can also mechanically stimulate the muscles into which they have been inserted, this stimulation, often referred to as dry needling, can be a little uncomfortable and is believed to mechanically deactivate tension points or trigger points in the muscles.

-The second main central effect that acupuncture stimulates is the production of brain chemicals.
-These include endorphins, endomorphins and serotonin.
+The second main central effect that Western Medical Acupuncture stimulates is the production of brain chemicals.
+These include endorphins, endorphins and serotonin.
 These chemicals make you feel happier, more relaxed and experience less pain.

-Acupuncture is very useful for low back pain and sciatica, neck pain, frozen shoulder, tennis elbow and runners knee.
+Western Medical Acupuncture is very useful for low back pain and sciatica, neck pain, frozen shoulder, tennis elbow and runners knee.
 It usually takes a number of sessions to see a marked improvement in symptoms.
+However, if after a few sessions you are not seeing any benefit we can discuss other treatment options with our physiotherapy team.

 Dry needling is a form of acupuncture where needles are inserted into trigger points in the muscles.
 Trigger points are painful taught palpable tension points in muscles commonly described by people as ‘knots’.
-Needling them causes a muscle fibre contraction after which the muscle relaxes.
+Dry needling them causes a muscle fibre contraction after which the muscle relaxes.

-The dry needling technique also stimulates blow flow into the area, and stimulates the brain to release endomorphins, your own natural painkillers, thus having an analgesic effect.
+The dry needling technique also stimulates blow flow into the area, and stimulates the brain to release endorphins, your own natural painkillers, thus having an analgesic effect.

 It is not unusual to feel a little tender where the needles were inserted for about 24 hours after the session.
 This is quite normal and that sensation will pass.